 - Are you in the midst of a migration and wondering how to make it more of a success?

 - Looking for pointers and tips?

-Join Norwin and Robin for a practical discussion of nonprofit SharePoint file migration and pick up some takeaways for your own migration.
+Tune in to Norwin and Robin have a practical discussion of nonprofit SharePoint file migration and pick up some takeaways for your own migration.

 As with all our webinars, this presentation is appropriate for an audience of varied IT experience.